 Here are the tips I gathered:

 Step away from your desk.
 We all know that sitting at our desks for long periods of time isn’t good for us.
 So set a timer to get up from your desk and have a stretch at regular intervals.
 Even just looking away from your screen every ten minutes or so will help rest your eyes – and your brain.

 Get outside.
 If you feel like a pressure cooker about to explode, or are having a mid-afternoon slump, take a walk around the block and get some oxygen into your lungs.
-We’re lucky at Bioregional that we have fields, and the Wandle river, right outside our front door.

 Improve your productivity.
 Some of us at Bioregional have been on the Productivity Ninja course, or have just read the book, and highly recommend it.
 One of my workmates said filling in her timesheets every day, instead of leaving it until the end of the month, helps too.
 She also suggested that keeping a tidy desk helps (There is therefore no hope for me).

 Have a healthy commute.
 Run, walk or cycle for some or all of your commute – it’ll boost your mood and increase your energy at the start of the day, or calm your mind at the end of it.

 Meditate on it.
 A number of us meditate at a set time of day.
 I do this, and find it improves my ability to focus.
 There’s also something called a ‘three-minute breathing space’ which can be done at any time of day to help you feel more grounded.
 One colleague is all over alternate nostril breathing, which has a similar effect.